 There are two ways to infuse dry herbs or flowers into oil: Cold or heat infusion.
 Both methods start with combining plant material with oil in an airtight glass container.

-So, for this recipe you would take ¾ cup of chamomile flowers, place them on the bottom of a mason jar, add 12.35 oz.
-(350 g) of olive oil, close the lid tight and give it a good shake.
+So, for this recipe, take 1 cup of chamomile flowers, place them on the bottom of a mason jar, and add 13 oz (370 g) of olive oil, close the lid tight, and shake it well.

 Now, depending on how much time and patience you have, you can either: